liamkesatoran/liamkesatoran.github.io/projects/project-2.md

   - Python
   - Seaborn
   - Plotly
-summary: Kaggle kernel showcasing how to make a bubble map using plotly.
+summary: Short Kaggle kernel operating on a Glassdoor dataset showcasing how to make a bubble map using plotly.
 ---